gstonge1/Concept-screen-tap-on-Garmin-Striker-4-to-stream-screen-via-WiFi/README.md

-# Garmin Striker 4 — WiFi Screen Extractor
+# Garmin Striker 4 / Striker Vivid 4cv — WiFi Screen Extractor

-> **Concept project** — Research complete, implementation pending.
+> **Feasibility study** — Hardware fully characterized, interface confirmed ( or not ), implementation pending.
-> All hardware identified, firmware stack documented.
-Ready to build.
+> Looking for contributors with a physical unit to validate the last hardware steps.

-Stream your Garmin Striker 4 fishfinder screen wirelessly to any mobile browser — for ~$13 in parts, with 5 wires connected to the PCB.
+Stream your Garmin Striker fishfinder screen wirelessly to any mobile browser — passively, with no permanent modification to the device.

 ---

 ## The Idea

-The Garmin Striker 4 has no WiFi.
-But its internal LCD is driven by a standard SPI bus, and the PCB exposes accessible points that give direct access to those SPI signals.
+The Garmin Striker 4 and Striker Vivid 4cv have no WiFi.
+Their LCD is driven by a **parallel RGB interface** over a 40-pin FPC connector.
+By inserting a breakout board between the motherboard and the LCD and capturing the RGB signal, the screen content can be reconstructed and streamed live to any phone browser.

-By connecting an ESP32-S3 passively to those signals, capturing the SPI bus, reconstructing the framebuffer, and streaming MJPEG over WiFi, the Striker 4's screen can be viewed live on any phone browser — with zero modification to the Garmin's behavior.

 ```
-[Garmin Striker 4 PCB]
+[Garmin Striker PCB]
-    SCK, MOSI, CS, DC, GND
+    RGB data (R0-R7, G0-G7, B0-B7)
+    HSYNC, VSYNC, PCLK, DE
-           ↓ 5 wires (passive, read-only)
+           ↓ FPC breakout (passive, read-only)
-      [ESP32-S3 DevKit]
+      [Raspberry Pi Zero W]  ← or ESP32-S3 with I2S camera mode
-    SPI slave + JPEG encode
+    RGB capture + JPEG encode
            ↓ WiFi
    http://192.168.4.1/stream
            ↓